Whynter ARC-14S Review

 Energy Efficiency

-The ARC-14S draws 1250 watts of power operating at maximum cooling capacity.
-This is actually a little bit less than the power draw of most other 14,000 BTU units.
+The ARC-14S we tested for review drew 1250 watts of power operating at maximum cooling capacity.
+This is only slightly less than the power draw of most other 14,000 BTU units, which averages to about 1300 watts.
+The Midea Duo, for example, drew exactly 1300 watts of power.

-Under the old standard for calculating energy efficiency – using EER (energy efficiency ratio) – it would appear that it does.
+Under the old standard for calculating energy efficiency – using EER (energy efficiency ratio) – the Whynter would be more energy efficient.

 EER = BTUs/watts